stollander33/docs/docs/users/quick_start_users.md

 7. check the swagger definitions

-Your server automatically provides a description compliant to the [OpenAPI standard]() at the URI: http://localhost:8080/api/swagger
+Your server automatically provides an API definition compliant to the [OpenAPI standard]() at the URI: http://localhost:8080/api/swagger

-And you may launch a swagger interface container to access your current API endpoints description and play with it:
+And you may launch a swagger interface container to access your current API definition and play with it:

 ```bash
 rapydo run swagger